A. It's not you. It's them.

 The final reason is simply a lack of respect and professionalism.
 Despite having asked someone to put time and effort into something, they have got what they needed, and feel like they don’t need to continue to engage, or just aren’t thinking about the impact of their lack of action.

-Whilst you’re unlikely to be able entirely stop potential clients from ghosting you, there are some things you can do to reduce it’s likelihood, and reduce it’s impact.
+Whilst you’re unlikely to be able entirely stop potential clients from ghosting you, there are some things you can do to reduce its likelihood, and reduce its impact.

 Based upon conversations with freelancers, here’s what can help:

-1/ When sending proposals, include a clear timeline for responses - whilst it might not help clients reply, having a clear “end-date” of when you quote expires, or when you expect to hear back from them, means you can emotionally move on if they haven’t replied by that date.
+1/ When sending proposals, include a clear timeline for responses - whilst it might not help clients reply, having a clear “end-date” of when your quote expires, or when you expect to hear back from them, means you can emotionally move on if they haven’t replied by that date.

 3/ Get a contract in place - make sure you have written contracts and agreements in place, so should your project proceed, your client is obliged to respond and pay, and you’re in a stronger position should they choose to walk away.